devakapatel/t9-nextra-3/pages/sem-6/question-banks/software-engineering-with-uml/unit-3.md

 # Unit 3

-## 1) What is Software Project Management?
-Explain the roles and responsibilities of a Project Manager.
+## <mark> 1) What is Software Project Management?
+Explain the roles and responsibilities of a Project Manager. </mark>

 ### Software Project Management: An Overview